earchibong/devops_projects/CI.md

   - Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server:
    - Provide a private key (content of .pem file that you use to connect to NFS server via SSH/Putty):
     - on terminal, navigte to where EC2-private key is stored on system
-    - access privatre key: `cat "EC2 private key.pem"`
+    - access private key: `cat "EC2 private key.pem"`

   - click `add ssh server`:
    - Name: can be any arbitrary name